 The Tire Pressure Monitoring System is designed to warn the driver when low-tire-pressure conditions exist.
 A sensor measures tire pressure and temperature, then transmits data to the tire-pressure monitor.
-If the pressure in one or more of your tires is 25 percent or more below the vehicle manufacturer’s recommended cold inflation pressure for tires, a warning indication will alert the driver.
+If the pressure in one or more of your tires is 25% or more below the recommended cold inflation pressure, a warning indication will alert you.

-Your Original Equipment TPMS sensor battery can last up to 10 years with normal use.
+Your OEM TPMS sensor battery can last up to 10 years with normal use.
 When the TPMS battery fails, the sensor will need to be replaced.

-If the Tire Pressure Monitor light appears as a blinking yellow lamp for more than one minute and stays solid, then diagnostic service is needed.
+If the TPMS light appears as a blinking yellow lamp for more than one minute and stays solid, then diagnostic service is needed.
 If your TPMS is not functioning properly, it cannot detect or signal a low-tire condition.

-If the Tire Pressure Monitor light comes on and stays solid with a check tire pressure, low tire pressure, or add air to tire message, then check and adjust all tire air pressures to the recommended levels.
+If the TPMS light comes on and stays solid with a check tire pressure, low tire pressure, or add air to tire message, then check and adjust all tire air pressures to the recommended levels.
 Next, drive the vehicle to turn the light off.

-Searching for trusted tire service near Rock Hill, SC?
+Searching for trusted tire service near Gastonia, or need a new set of Chevy tires for a great price?
 Our service department has you covered.
 Conveniently located in Charlotte, our technicians can handle all manner of tire service and tire replacement.
-You can book an appointment online to get started today, but don’t forget to review our current service specials first!
-We regularly offer tire service coupons to help you save, as well as tire rebates to make that new set more affordable.
+You can book an appointment online to get started today, but don’t forget to review our current service specials for serious savings on Chevrolet tires!

 A: Each tire on a vehicle performs a different task, causing them to wear at different rates.
 Regular tire rotation allows tires to wear evenly, maximizing tire life and allowing tires to be replaced in sets of four, which is preferable.